 Codeine is more effective for some people than others.
-It’s believed that this is due to the way your body processes the drug.
+It’s believed that this is due to how your body processes the drug.
 The liver metabolizes most of the codeine, and the brain and intestine metabolize the rest.
-It’s thought that differences in the amount o certain liver enzymes are responsible for the differences in effectiveness between individuals.
+It’s thought that differences in the number of certain liver enzymes are responsible for the differences in effectiveness between individuals.

 It’s important to note that codeine carries a risk of respiratory depression and even death in some cases.
 This risk is much higher in children.
 According to health professionals, breastfeeding mothers shouldn’t take codeine.
 If the body doesn’t break it down correctly, too much codeine can pass to the baby.

-Codeine has many drug interactions because the liver enzymes break down many other drugs as well.
-These drugs can either intensify or negate the effects of codeine, depending on their mechanism of action.
-There is little difference between hydrocodeine vs codeine about drug interactions because the same liver enzymes metabolize them.
+Codeine has many drug interactions because the liver enzymes also break down many other drugs.
+Depending on their mechanism of action, these drugs can either intensify or negate the effects of codeine.
+There is little difference between hydrocodeine vs. codeine in drug interactions because the same liver enzymes metabolize them.

 Hydrocodeine is a semi-synthetic opioid because its chemical structure is not found in any naturally occurring opiate.
 It is twice as strong as codeine.
-It is recommended for moderate to severe pain.
+Typically, it is recommended for moderate to severe pain.
 Its addiction potential is similar to that of morphine but less than oxycodone.

 Dependence vs. Addiction

 Physical dependence is not the same thing as addiction.
-You can become physically dependent and not be addicted.
+You can become physically dependent but not suffer an actual addiction.
 In most cases, you’ll find addiction and physical dependence together.
 If you are dependent but not addicted, you may be able to taper your dose down over time to avoid withdrawal symptoms.
-However, addiction to the drug makes tapering is extremely difficult.
+However, addiction to the drug makes tapering extremely difficult.
 At Bayview Recovery, our addiction treatment programs help you every step of the way on the road to recovery.

-When it comes to hydrocodeine vs codeine in terms of potency, codeine is approximately ten times less potent than morphine, with variation ranging from 7 to 14 times less power.
-Hydrocodeine is roughly twice as strong as codeine, making it 3-7 times less potent than morphine.
+Regarding hydrocodeine vs. codeine in terms of potency, codeine is approximately ten times less potent than morphine, with variations ranging from seven to 14 times less power.
+Hydrocodeine is approximately twice as strong as codeine, making it three to seven times less potent than morphine.

 Prescriptions Can Cause Addiction